The Ultimate Guide to Live & Online Poker Tournament Formats – 2026

 - Requires wider opening ranges and frequent three-betting.

-- There is more post-flop play due to fewer players folding pre-flop.
+- There is more post-flop play because fewer players fold pre-flop.

 ✅ Best for: Players who enjoy action-heavy, fast-paced games.